vdsm/verne/var/pub/verne.io-1NaAheRs8uFfgaRoFCSwyWAi1vRXtqR3G6/website/content/status-quorum.md

 It is possible to play a game of chess to completion, using a VDSM as a medium for propagation of game state but encoding everything by hand, ie, with no game logic implemented whatsoever.
 But, there are benefits to implementing the game logic and verifying the moves made by players, namely, to present a nice interface, to save the players inconvenience from minor errors, and to prevent propagation of invalid game states around the network.

-The game state consists of a "move file" to which moves are written, and a file for each piece on the board, where the filename is it's offset on the board (D2 etc), and the file contents are the color and type of the piece.
+The game state consists of a "move file" to which moves are written, and a file for each piece on the board, where the filename is its offset on the board (D2 etc), and the file contents are the color and type of the piece.

 Player A informs the app of their move, and the app encodes that move to the repository.
 The move file is updated with the parameters of the move, signed by the user, and the state of the board is reflected in the piece files.
 These changes are committed and synchronised to player B.